ItsBarMor/AI-Driven-Cybersecurity/ReadMe.md

 * Input: Paste any email text.
 * Output: Instant classification (Safe/Phishing) + confidence score.
 * Logging: All requests are automatically saved to traffic_logs.log for auditing.

+# Team
+* Adi Haim
+* Afik Aharon
+* Bar Mor
+* Ron Noiman

+# Disclaimer
+This code is for educational and research purposes only.
+The attack vectors demonstrated here should only be used on systems you own or have explicit permission to test.